SAP-samples/teched2025-IN160/exercises/ex0/README.md

-# Exercise 0: Getting ready
+# Exercise 0: Get ready

 In this exercise, you will get an overview of the pre-requesites needed for the configuration and setup of essencial system requirements for the automated order processing scenario.
 Given the limited time during the workshop, we have completed all steps for you, nevertheless you can go through them to understand the context before moving on to the next exercises and getting your hands dirty.